zoltanp/xrandr-invert-colors/README.md

 Using
 -----
-Run `xrandr-invert-colors.bin` for inverting colors on all screens.
+Run `xrandr-invert-colors` for inverting colors on all screens.
 The follwing program option is implemented:

 * `-s <crtc_number>` : Instead of inverting all screens, invert only the colors of the screen identified by `<crtc_number>`.